Is it normal for a newborn skin to peel? [What’s Normal and What’s Not]

 How to Care for Peeling Newborn Skin

-While peeling skin is perfectly normal, it’s essential to take good care of your baby’s delicate skin during this time.
+While peeling skin is perfectly normal, taking good care of your baby’s delicate skin is essential during this time.
 Here are some gentle tips to keep in mind:

 Remember, a little extra TLC goes a long way when it comes to nurturing your newborn’s sensitive skin during this transitional phase.